-Electromobility, energy management, battery storage, and solar power generation are increasingly aimed at similar target groups, and this is also set to be the case at The smarter E.
+Electromobility, energy management, battery storage, and solar power generation are increasingly aimed at similar target groups, and this is also set to be the case at The smarter E Europe.

-The exhibition comprising Intersolar Europe and ees will begin as usual on a Wednesday, and this year it kicks off at the height of a sunny summer, on June 20. pv magazine is cooperating with organizer, Solar Promotion to compile in advance news and reports about products and services expected to be unveiled at the event, and will later in the fall publish a special section about these emerging and growing trends of the new energy world.
+The exhibition comprising Intersolar Europe and ees Europe will begin as usual on a Wednesday, and this year it kicks off on May 15. pv magazine is cooperating with organizer, Solar Promotion GmbH to compile in advance news and reports about products and services expected to be unveiled at the event, and will later in the fall publish a special section about these emerging and growing trends of the new energy world.

 In anticipation of The smarter E, we have identified products that make it clear how the four fields come together.
 From a broad and exciting range, we have selected a number of cross-segment innovations.